pankajackson/kubernetes-installer/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]
+# Vagrantfile and Ansible Playbooks to Automate Kubernetes Setup using Kubeadm

-## Documentation

-Current k8s version for CKA, CKAD and CKS exam: 1.23

-Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes / Updates

-If you are preparing for CKA, CKAD, CKS or KCNA exam, get $60 discount today using code **DCUBEOFFER** at https://kube.promo/latest.
-It is a limited time offer.
-Or checkout [Linux Foudation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for latest voucher codes.

 ## Prerequisites

 1. Working Vagrant setup
-2. 8 Gig + RAM workstation as the Vms use 3 vCPUS and 4+ GB RAM
+2. 8 Gig + RAM workstation as the Vms use 4 vCPUS and 4+ GB RAM

 ## For MAC/Linux Users